ThoughtSpot acquires Mode to define the next generation of collaborative BI >>Learn More

 Using a dataset in reports

 You can use the search bar to filter for a specific Dataset, then select the one you want to work with.
 Datasets from Workspace Collections you have access to will appear here.
-If you want to use a personal Dataset, you’ll need to use the By URL option and paste the URL in the search bar.
+If you want to use your personal Datasets, you’ll need to click on the My Personal tab.
+Personal Datasets aren’t discoverable by other members.
+To make the data searchable, move it to a Workspace Collection.

 Once you select a Dataset, it will be added to your Report.
 You’ll be able to view the data as well as begin building visualizations from it.